LilithHafner/AliasTables.jl/docs/src/index.md

 ## Alternate sampling API

-You can bypass the Random API and sample directly from an `AliasTable` using the public `AliasTables.sample(x::T, at::AliasTable{T})` method which is branchless, deterministic, and not pseudorandom.
+You can bypass the Random API and sample directly from an `AliasTable` using the public [`AliasTables.sample`](@ref) function which is branchless, deterministic, and not pseudorandom.
 If given an input drawn uniformly at random from the domain of `T`, this method will produce a sample drawn from the distribution represented by `at`.

 ```@docs; canonical=false
-AliasTables.sample(::T, ::AliasTable{T, I}) where {T, I}
+AliasTables.sample
 ```

 ## Performance characteristics